 Skip to main content

-Every API call needs a personal access token in the Authorization header.
+Every API call authenticates with a Bearer token in the Authorization header.
+For scripts and integrations, use a personal access token (nubo_pat_...).

 curl https://shuttle.withnubo.com/v2/projects \